Other November pages: Leaf fall and autumn colours • Flowers • Birds and insects • Weather

 Other shrubs which may still have foliage include spindle, which can sport an attractive mix of colours - golds, yellows and pinks - or still have mainly green leaves, and forsythia, which has yellow and maroon tints till late in the month.
 In the first half you may see some remaining reddish leaves on guelder rose, while on wayfaring tree a few might last into December.

 Bracken can still have some yellow or gold tint into the first half of November - or even fronds that are still green: mostly it has turned brown by now, however; sometimes a rather nice coppery colour.
-Its plants are still full erect at this stage, but as the winter goes on they will die back to the ground.
+Its plants are still full erect at this stage, but as month comes to an end they start to die back to the ground.

 Travellers joy can still have a lot of foliage into December, turning at best a pale yellowy-green.
 Russian vine also stays green and keeps some foliage well into the winter.
 Snowberry loses its leaves inconspicuously (and often quite suddenly) as leaf fall comes to an end, mainly shedding them green but sometimes with some shrivelling.